DCBoland/PlaylistCrawler/README.md

 - Add a pipeline (can just use -o for now)

 USAGE:
-scrapy crawl lastfm -a apikey=YOURAPIKEY -o playlists.json
+scrapy crawl lastfm -a apikey=YOURAPIKEY -o playlists.json -L INFO